British Shorthair health: prevention and common problems to know

 Due to its strong corpulence and its robust framework, the British shorthair can be subject to joint problems such as hip dysplasia.
 This malformation of the joint can cause pain, lameness and early osteoarthritis.

-Prevention: maintaining an optimal weight is fundamental to reducing the pressure on the joints.
-A food supporting joint health can be beneficial.
-Moderate and regular exercise helps maintain good muscle mass.
+Prevention : Maintaining an optimal weight is essential to reduce pressure on the joints.
+A diet supporting joint health can be beneficial.
+Regular moderate exercise helps maintain good muscle mass.

 Diabetes mellitus